deepfield-team/DeepField-app/README.md

 <img src="static/scene4.PNG" width="50%"/>

-Descrition of the reservoir model and white theme of the application:
+Description of the reservoir model and a white theme of the application:

 <img src="static/scene5.PNG" width="50%"/>